 QuackBehavior superclasses.
 Each behaviour will have a set of classes associated with it.

 You see the ingenuity of the approach?
 Now you can easily add a new Duck type and give it any behaviour you want, without making any change to the superclass

 Duck or without adding any new methods to the child class.
 This also prevents disasters like flying rubber ducks.

 We took implementation away from the child classes and moved it to classes of their own from where they can be reused.
 Now not only can you reuse the

 Duck type class, but you can also separately use it to, maybe, imitate a duck sound.

-You can also add/change behaviors at runtime!
+You can also add/change behaviours at runtime!
 Just add a setter method to

-And now we can call this method to set/modify flying behavior of a duck at runtime.
+Duck and now we can call the method to set/modify flying behaviour of a duck at runtime.

 but the pattern talks about algorithms?